13 Reasons Why You Should Never Become an Expat

 So, is giving up everything to embark on a new life overseas really worth it?

-To expat or not to expat?
-The decision is yours and yours alone, but here are some points worth considering.
+So – to expat or not to expat?
+The decision is yours and yours alone (as is the experience), but here are some points worth considering.

 You’ll constantly have to build a new community